FAQs for applicants

 - Apply for Enhanced Disclosure through the Disclosure and Barring Service via the form we will send you (unless you are already subscribed to the Update Service - see below).

 - Arrange your primary school experience (in a school in England only) and complete an online form outlining the details of your primary placement school so that we can contact them in September.

 - Undertake any pre-course reading and preparation - details of this were sent to you with your offer email.

 Do I need to get an Enhanced Disclosure through the Disclosure and Barring Service?

 Yes, you do.
 You will be required to complete a DBS application form and receive the Enhanced Disclosure prior to the start of the programme.
-However, if you already hold a current DBS for the Child and Adult Workforce and you have signed up for the Update Service, we may be able to accept this.
+However, if you already hold a current DBS for the Child Workforce and you have signed up for the Update Service, we may be able to accept this.

 Am I eligible for the government training bursary?